academie-de-espee/earl-marshal/rapier/rules-update-2018.md

 # How will this impact you?

 * **Fighting with swept hilt rapier**: If you are facing a two-handed weapon, you need a rigid demi-gauntlet.
-If you are facing anything else, then use a padded glove such as the gloves.
+If you are facing anything else, then use a padded glove.
 * **Fighting with a ring dagger**: If you are facing a two-handed weapon, you need an equivalent glove to the two-handed weapon fighter such as a hockey glove.
 If you are facing anything else, then use a padded glove.
 * **Fighting with a blocking dagger (such as the reaver dagger from Darkwood)**: If you are facing a two-handed weapon, you need a rigid demi-gauntlet.
 If you are facing anything else, use a padded glove.
 * **Fighting with a buckler**: If your hand and wrist is 4 inches or further from the edge of the buckler, use a normal glove.
 Otherwise, use a rigid demi-gauntlet or padded glove as described before.